leorejwan/arkiq-docs/docs/index.md

 Temperature (Celsius)
 Humidity (%)
 pinLeakDetectionEnabled: boolean (default: true)
-externalLeakDetectionEnabled: boolean (default: false in order to work the Toilet Sensor)
+externalLeakDetectionEnabled: boolean (TRUE to work the Leak Sensor extensor.
+FALSE to work the Toilet Sensor)
 tamperDetectionEnabled: boolean
 pinLeakDetected: boolean (if it's occuring a leak right now)
-externalLeakDetected: boolean (always false)
+externalLeakDetected: boolean (if Toilet Sensor connected, then always FALSE)
 powerDetected: boolean (No idea what is this)
 jackDetected: boolean (True, if connected to a Toilet Sensor)
 magnetDetected: boolean (Tamper detection using a magnet)